 Brough Family Organization

-Today the BFO is a member of LDSAFA and annually celebrates World Family History Day.
+Today the BFO is a member of LDSAFA and annually participates in family history conferences and celebrates World Family History Day.
 The BFO operates under the direction and support of the non-profit Richard Brough Family Organization (RBFO)--which was named after Richard Brough (1786-1873) of England.
 Globally the BFO conducts extensive research and specialized extraction projects on the genealogies and histories of many Brough families and their ancestors and descendants on four continents, holds international reunions every five years, supports DNA studies, produces genealogical and historical publications and videos, identifies military memorials, erects historical monuments, preserves ancient family documents, and encourages young people to get involved in family history work.